ilundberg/replication/occupational_segregation_health/README.md

 README

-This replication package contains code for "[Occupational segregation contributes to racial disparities in health: A gap-closing perspective](https://drive.google.com/file/d/1OFYhRVK7CCglXMCfDOelKK2s0hIUWoX7/view?usp=sharing)" by Ian Lundberg.
+This replication package contains code for "[Quantifying the contribution of occupational segregation to racial disparities in health: A gap-closing perspective](https://drive.google.com/file/d/1OFYhRVK7CCglXMCfDOelKK2s0hIUWoX7/view?usp=sharing)" by Ian Lundberg.
 This is a working paper, and updates to the code should be expected.

 Email: [ilundberg@princeton.edu](mailto:ilundberg@princeton.edu)

 # Structure of the files

-This code assumes that your working directory contains four sub-directories: code, data, intermediate, and figures.
+This code assumes that your working directory contains sub-directories: data, code, intermediate, logs, figures.

 code: This contains the code from the replication package